 Where: Georges Heights lookout along the Taronga to Balmoral Beach walk

-When: Front row positions fill quickly – I suggest being in your spot by noon.
+When: Front row positions fill quickly I suggest being in your spot by noon.

 How: M30 or 178 buses from Wynyard

-It certainly is popular here so pack your picnic basket and nab your position early.
+It certainly is popular here, so pack your picnic basket and nab your position early.
 I would say by 10 am to be safe.
-If you are coming from Circular Quay ferries will stop running before the race begins.
+If you are coming from Circular Quay ferries will stop running at about 11.40am and start again at about 1.45pm.
 Do not attempt to drive here.
 There is no parking by just after sunrise!

 With three great dining options, Watson’s bay is also my favourite choice if you prefer not to pack a picnic.
-Choose from a fish and chip take away from the wharf, a pub lunch from the Watson’s Bay hotel or fine dining at Doyles on the beach front.
+Choose from a fish and chip take away from the wharf, a pub lunch from the Watson’s Bay hotel or fine dining at Doyle’s on the beachfront.
 All will be busy and require patience 🙂

-Where: Hornby Lighthouse (beautiful photos here too)
+Where: Hornby Lighthouse

 When: Early – say 10 am to allow time to grab something to eat and walk up to the lighthouse

 How: Early ferry from Circular Quay (they have stopped by 11 am in previous years) or bus 324, 325 or 380 from either Circular Quay or Edgecliff stations.
-Parking here is terrible on a good day so try to avoid bringing your car if you can.
+Parking here is terrible on a good day, so try to avoid bringing your car if you can.